 Peterson grew up on the outskirts of Chicago and then attended Northern Illinois University from which he was signed by the Yankees upon graduating in '63.
 After a slow start in Rookie ball that season he went on to produce excellent stats his next two seasons in the minors - 26-13 with a 2.21 ERA - ending the '65 season in Double A. He also hit over .300 during that span.
 In '66 he went to NY and had a fine rookie year, winning 12 with a 3.31 ERA.
-After a back-pedaling '67 he went on a very nice run the next five seasons with a combined record of 81-66 with 2.88 ERA.
+After a back-pedaling '67 he went on a very nice run the next five seasons with a combined record of 81-66 with a 2.88 ERA.
 Every season during that run he led the AL - and three times both leagues - in fewest walks per nine innings.
 He peaked in '70 when he was an All-Star and won his 20th game on the season's last day in Boston, a tough place for lefties.
-After his tough '73 Fritz in early '74 was included in a big trade to Cleveland: he, Fred Beene, Tom Buskey, and Steve Kline all went to the Indians for Chris Chambliss, Dick Tidrow, ans Cecil Upshaw.
-The trade would prove to be hugely one-sided to NY and Fritz had another bumpy ride in '74, improving by a win over his '73 numbers but also adding nearly half a run to his ERA.
-In '75 he had a pretty god comeback year, going 14-8 despite an ERA pushing 4.00.
+After his tough '73 Fritz in early '74 was included in a big trade to Cleveland: he, Fred Beene, Tom Buskey, and Steve Kline all went to the Indians for Chris Chambliss, Dick Tidrow, and Cecil Upshaw.
+The trade would prove to be hugely one-sided in NY's favor and Fritz had another bumpy ride in '74, improving by a win over his '73 numbers but also adding nearly half a run to his ERA.
+In '75 he had a pretty good comeback year, going 14-8 despite an ERA pushing 4.00.
 But by then his arm was pretty shot and in '76 after a crappy start in Cleveland he was sent to the Rangers for Stan Perzanowski.
 For the Rangers he went 1-0 in four starts but then sat out most of the season on the DL and was released the following winter.
 It would be his final season.
-Fritz put up a record of 133-131 with a 3.30 ERA, 90 complete games, and 20 shutouts.
+Fritz put up a record of 133-131 with a 3.30 ERA, 90 complete games, 20 shutouts, and a save.
+He had some good moments at the plate, three seasons hitting better than .200.
 His lifetime ERA at Yankee Stadium is 2.52, the best on that field of anyone.

 Peterson had a pretty turbulent existence after baseball, reportedly losing a bunch of money in various business deals.
 He was a blackjack dealer at an Illinois casino for a long while and then made some better business investments and seems to have recovered quite a bit financially.
 He has been twice diagnosed with prostate cancer which he has dealt with both traditionally and experimentally.
 As a result of his brushes with mortality in 2009 he published a book entitled "Mickey Mantle is Going to Heaven" in which he spends a chapter each on various past players - Mantle, Thurman Munson, and Bobby Murcer to name a few - including some inside dirt on each and then surmising where they will spend the afterlife.
 Fritz had become a born-again Christian after several discussions with Danny Thompson while both were in Texas in '76 led him to re-evaluate his life and get religion.
 There is an '09 interview with him linked to here.
 It's a long one and most info disclosed is already known but Fritz is engaging and happy and not really preachy at all.